JackLGood/SpectaclesWeatherApp/README.md

 # Spectacles Weather Lens
 ![Real-time Emotion Detection demo](spectacles.gif)

 A modern, location-aware AR weather application built for Snapchat Spectacles using Lens Studio with AI integrations.
 All VFX, models, and objects are dynamic depending on current weather of user.
+The top panel displays location and temperature, the middle generates an AI summary of current weather conditions, and the bottom is an hourly forecast.

 ## Overview
 This project demonstrates a seamless AR weather experience on Spectacles, integrating geolocation, reverse-geocoding, ChatGPT, and real-time weather data to display current conditions and an hourly forecast with dynamic icons and responsive UI.